shiraz318/FlightMobileServer/README.md

 # FlightMobileServer
 ## Overview
-In this project we created an ןntermediary server that mediates between an anroid app and a flight simulator.
+In this project we created an intermediary server that mediates between an anroid app and a flight simulator.
 The app sends a commend, and the server passes the command to the simulator.
 In the same way, the server reads information from the simulator and passes it to the app.